 Measure and cut linen tape and mull cloth for the backbone.
 I use a 50/50 cotton/linen blend for both my tapes and mull.
-For a large book you will want 3 strips of tape, but for this small book I will use two at a 1/2 inch width.
+For a large book you will want 3 strips of tape.
+For this small book I will use two at a 1/2 inch width.
 Cut the mull cloth about a half inch shorter at top and bottom than the length of the spine, and 2 inches wider on either side of the spine.

 Number your signatures at the bottom of the page near the spine.
 This is especially important if your pages have printed material on them.
 This ensures that everything stays in the correct order.
-Also, most squaring up will be done on the top edge of the book for a nice clean, straight edge, and the numbers work as a place marker as to which end is up and which end is down.
+Also, squaring up will be done on the top edge of the book for a clean, straight edge.
+The numbers work as a place marker as to which end is up and which end is down.

 Next we mark the spine to show where to punch holes for sewing.
 I square up the pages and then clamp with binder clips to hold everything tidy.